dkdryan/ai_cpt/README.md

 Coding notebook in python is available: https://github.com/dkdryan/ai_cpt/blob/main/ai_development.ipynb

-To replicate the python package enviroment, to ensure that the notebook runs successfully, use the conda environment file.
-To set up the conda environment, run the following on the the command line:
+To replicate the python package enviroment and ensure that the notebook runs successfully, use the provided conda environment file `ai_cpt_env.yaml`.
+To set up the conda environment, run the following on the the command line, after installing conda:

 ```bash
 conda env create --file ai_cpt_env.yaml